Accademia Vivarium Novum: Summer course

-Publishing house

-In order to achieve the best and fastest results in teaching Latin and Greek, the Academy has developed a new methodology which is today considered among the most effective in the world.
-The Academy is considered one of the main promoters of the so-called direct method for the teaching of ancient languages, which is based on the textbook Lingua Latina per se illustrata, of the Danish author Hans Ørberg, and on an adaptation and extension, for Ancient Greek, of the English book Athenaze.
-Both are published and distributed in Italy by the Academy, and have been adopted in many schools all around the world.
-Notably, the publishing and distribution of these books is entirely non-profit, with all profits providing scholarships to worthy male students.

 Tyrtarion

 Tyrtarion, or the Tyrtarion choir, is the band and choir of the school Accademia Vivarium Novum.
 Led by Eusebius Aron Tóth, the Tyrtarion choir aims to illustrate and preserve ancient poetry, literature, and music.
 The choir is known for its restoration of Latin and Ancient Greek poetry.
 The name Tyrtarion was established in 2010 by joining the names of the poets Tyrtaeus and Arion.